wilsongis/academic-kickstart/content/post/ultra-wideband-background/index.md

 Although UWB is resistant to outside interference, it has the potential to interfere with other electronic signals.
 WLAN devices working at 5.150–5.825 GHz and 2.4 GHz industrial, scientific, and medical bands are potentially susceptible (Kshetrimayum, 2009).
 Particularly in a noisy environment, complex signal processing is required by UWB.
 This processing allows a UWB device to be able to recover data.
 UWB signals are transferred in pulses.
 These pulses occur in extremely rapid succession.
 With intermittent transmission, performance can be significantly impacted (Kshetrimayum, 2009).

-[^1] In this document, I use the term Ultrawide Band.
+<b id="f1">1</b> In this document, I use the term Ultrawide Band.
 In the literature, it is also referred to as Ultra Wide Band, Ultra Wideband, Ultra-Wide Band, Ultra-Wideband, and several other derivations.
-I use Ultrawide band as synonymous.
+I use Ultrawide band as synonymous.[↩](#a1)

 References: